- Marrone's products are made from naturally-occurring substances like bacteria or plant extracts

 On the financing front, at the end of April, Marrone Bio signed a warrant exchange deal with institutional investors to reduce its number of outstanding warrants by almost 35% and raise as much as $22.4 million in 2020 and 2021, providing the company with a well-defined path to breakeven status.

 Earlier in the same month, it received a $1.7 million small business loan under the Paycheck Protection Program (PPP) contained within the Coronavirus Aid, Relief and Economic Security (CARES) Act.

 - Confirmation of new CEO to replace founder Pam Marrone,

 - More news on REGALIA MAXX biofungicide approvals

 - Progress on Jet-Oxide sanitizer for coronavirus protection

 What the boss says:

-Founder and CEO Pam Marrone has a PhD in entomology, the study of insects, and has spent her career focused on pest management.
+Marorone Bio's founder and CEO Pam Marrone has a PhD in entomology, the study of insects, and has spent her career focused on pest management.
 She’s optimistic about where the biologicals industry — and the company’s new REGALIA MAXX product — is headed, despite the coronavirus pandemic.